mit-dci/opencx/cxbenchmark/README.md

 ### Currently known limits:

  - If you try to use SQL injection you will succeed.
 The honor system is currently in place to protect against that vulnerability.
  - From start to finish, with many thousands of blocks, it takes a while to sync up.
-It needs to sync up because I have been changing the db stuff so much that it would have been real annoying to actually keep the state and height that we've synced to and such.

 ## Placing orders and matching